Also known as: single-arm ring curl, ring bicep curl, ring curl, single arm ring biceps, ring single-arm curl

 How to Do One Arm Ring Bicep Curl

-4. Curl to face: Bend the elbow and pull the ring toward your face with controlled motion, keeping the elbow close to your body and wrist neutral.
+- Curl to face: Bend the elbow, pulling the ring toward your face while keeping the upper arm stationary; exhale and focus on biceps contraction.

 Muscle Groups